 This formula can be used for any situation.
 Only your imagination is the limit.

-You are now able to create report for installed software by standardizing the custom labels.
+You are now able to create reports for installed software by standardizing the custom labels.
 Be sure to keep an eye on the custom labels and inventoried software in Asset Intelligence.
 Any new versions detected by the system won’t be added automatically.

 Asset Intelligence Blog Series